ZYPHRON Info

 Contract Analysis

-The Zyphron (ZYN) V2 contract is a revision of the previously audited ERC20 token.
-It keeps the same external behaviour - a hard-coded initial mint of 50,000,000 tokens, an automatic burn fee on every transfer, an additional sell tax when transferring to a registered DEX pair, a per-transfer cap, an emergency BNB withdrawal, and a stuck-token recovery helper - but reworks the internals to address the items raised in the prior audit.
-The re-audit confirmed that the majority of the prior findings have been addressed correctly, with a single regression introduced by one of the fixes:
+The Zyphron (ZYN) V3 contract is the second revision of the previously audited ERC20 token.
+External behaviour is unchanged from V2 - a hard-coded initial mint of 50,000,000 tokens, an automatic burn fee on every transfer, an additional sell tax when transferring to a registered DEX pair, a per-transfer cap, an emergency BNB withdrawal, and a stuck-token recovery helper.
+V3 closes every open finding from the V2 re-audit, including the high-severity sum-of-balances accounting regression introduced by the V2 burn-floor fix:

 Ownership Privileges

 The ownership of the contract is held by the deployer-supplied initialOwner address using OpenZeppelin's two-step Ownable2Step pattern.
-The owner retains full privileges including:
+The owner retains the same privileges as in V2:

 Security Features

-- Two-step ownership transfer (Ownable2Step) which protects against accidental ownership handover to an address that cannot accept it.
+• Two-step ownership transfer (Ownable2Step) which protects against accidental ownership handover to an address that cannot accept it, with renouncement now subject to the same 48-hour timelock as the per-transfer cap.

-- A 48-hour timelock on the per-transfer cap with the executed amount bound to the requested amount stored on chain, replacing the previous 48-second cosmetic delay.
+• A 48-hour timelock on the per-transfer cap with the executed amount bound to the requested amount stored on chain.

-- Custom errors throughout the contract in place of string-based require messages, with consistent ZYN__ naming.
+• Custom errors throughout the contract in place of string-based require messages, with consistent ZYN__ naming and two new errors (ZYN__BurnFloorBreached, ZYN__RenounceTimelockNotExpired) for the new revert paths.

-- NatSpec on the constructor, on every ZYN-specific external function, and on the internal _update and _transfer hooks, documenting both intent and the team-accepted governance choices.
+• NatSpec on the constructor, on every ZYN-specific external function, on the internal _update, _burn, and _transfer hooks, and on the receive fallback, documenting both intent and the team-accepted governance choices.

-Note - This re-audit report consists of a security analysis of the Zyphron (ZYN) V2 smart contract.
+Note - This re-audit report consists of a security analysis of the Zyphron (ZYN) V3 smart contract.
 The analysis did not include economic analysis of the contract's tokenomics.
 Only the main contract was audited; other contracts associated with the project were not in scope.
-We recommend the team address the new high-severity accounting regression before deployment, and we recommend investors do their own research before investing.
+We recommend investors do their own research before investing.

 Files and details